zmike/zmike.github.io/_posts/2020-08-06-shader-testing.md

 * eliminate all but the first texture, draw, and probe calls for simpler shader output
 * use a constant array index to verify that arrays of samplers were working

+Combined with visual inspection of the test output, this made the process a relative snap.

+## In Summary
-In summary, shader tests are an easy-to-read, easy-to-debug test format, and
+Piglit's shader tests are an easy-to-read, easy-to-debug test format, and it's a format that's just won my coveted Preferred Test Format award for excellence in every category that matters.

+Remember: working on driver-level code isn't scary unless you need documentation.